ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

 ![Visual Studio Marketplace](../../../../../images/howto-install-net-core-on-windows-server/visual-studio-marketplace.png)

-You'll need to log in to Azure DevOps if you haven't already.
+You'll need to log into Azure DevOps if you haven't already.
 Select the correct organization and click Install.
 After installation you can proceed to your Azure DevOps organization.

 ![Install in organization](../../../../../images/howto-install-net-core-on-windows-server/install-in-azure-devops-organization.png)

-> NOTE: Depending on your permissions, an administrator might have to approve the intallation before you can proceed.
+> NOTE: depending on your permissions, an administrator might have to approve the intallation before you can proceed.

 ### Enable Multi-stage pipelines preview feature